robsalomone/robsalomone.github.io/_pages/teaching.md

 ---
 layout: archive
-title: "Teaching"
+title: "Deep Probabilistic Models"
-permalink: /teaching/
+permalink: /AMSIcourse/
 author_profile: true
 ---

 ## AMSI Winter School, 2021
-Level: Graduate

- **Deep Probabilistic Models** mini course, which I developed and taught at the Australian Mathematical Sciences Institute (AMSI) Winter School in 2021.
+Here are materials for a **Deep Probabilistic Models** mini course, which I developed and taught at the Australian Mathematical Sciences Institute (AMSI) Winter School in 2021.
 This is an annual Winter School attended by graduate students, early career researchers, and people from industry.

 The content was quite well-received so I have made all the lecture slide and tutorial materials available here on this page for the general public who may also find it interesting.
 The material consists of approximately eight 50 minute lectures and two one-hour tutorials (practicals).  (with examples implemented in PyTorch and Pyro).